autobib/autobib/README.md

 Autobib maintains a comprehensive edit history: every change to a record in the database creates a new copy with the changes, and the old copy is saved in the database.

-You can recover the previous version(s) using `autobib undo` and `autobib redo`.
+You can recover the previous version(s) using `autobib hist undo` and `autobib hist redo`.

 Internally, undo-states are stored as a *tree*: you can visualize the entire edit history associated with an identifier using `autobib log --tree`.
-You can move to arbitrary states in the edit tree using `autobib reset`.
+You can move to arbitrary states in the edit tree using `autobib hist reset`.

 Your data is never deleted automatically.
 See `autobib hist prune` for a variety of commands which can be used to delete unwanted revisions.